AzPepoze/linux-wallpaperengine-gui/README.md

 -    [CONTRIBUTING](#contributing)
 -    [STONKS!](#stonks)

+> [!NOTE]
+> This GUI will be compatible with my [linux-wallpaperengine](https://github.com/AzPepoze/linux-wallpaperengine) in the future.
+>
+> It's a [Go](https://go.dev/) implementation of Wallpaper Engine for Linux.
+It's still in early development.
+Maybe you want to check it out!

 ## FEATURES

 -    **Wallpaper Management** – Browse and select wallpapers from your Steam Workshop content with ease.